Updated January 2020

 It’s accessed via a two hour boat ride from Egmont, the most northerly community on the Lower Sunshine Coast, or via float-plane.
 It turns out it’s only twenty miles from Whistler – but that’s if you’re a crow – flying.

-A visit to the Inlet to see its world-class scenery has been on my wish list ever since I moved to Vancouver; I finally got the chance to go with my husband this past weekend as a guest of Sunshine Coast Tours.
-And I wasn’t disappointed.
+A visit to Princess Louisa Inlet to see its world-class scenery was on my wish list when I moved to Vancouver.
+When I finally got the chance to go with my husband as a guest of Sunshine Coast Tours I wasn’t disappointed.

 How to get to the start of the boat tour